We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 So we should prevent feeding our pets cooked food.

-For humans, it’s advised before you eat bean sprouts to make sure it’s well cooked.
+For humans, before you eat bean sprouts, make sure they are well cooked.

 Especially people with low immune systems, children, and expectant women.